oraichain/docs/developer-guides/cosmwasm-contract/manage-contract-pattern.md

 - **contracts-sdk**:

   - Contains TypeScript code generated from the contract schemas.
-You can also generate types for multiple contracts and put them in the contracts-sdk.
-The types usually come from the contracts used in contracts-build for consistency.
+You can also generate types for multiple contracts and put them in the `contracts-sdk`.
+The types usually come from the contracts used in `contracts-build` for consistency.
 However, there are some common already been published on NPM that you can reuse.
 For example, the CW20 types are in the `@oraichain/oraidex-contracts-sdk`.
   - For example, [Ton Bridge SDK's contracts sdk](https://github.com/oraichain/tonbridge-sdk/tree/main/packages/contracts-sdk) contains types of the TON CW contracts.

   ```